 The courses "Management of Business Networks", "eFinance: Information engineering and management in finance" and ""eServices" constitute three different application domains in which the basic principles of the Internet Economy are deepened.
 In the course "Management of Business Networks" the focus is set on the strategic aspects of management and information systems.
-It is held in English and teaches parts of the syllabus with the support of a case study elaborated with Prof Kersten from Concordia University, Montreal, Canada.
-If it is possible to organize, depending on the start of term in Canada, the case study will be worked on by the students via internet in collaboration with Canadian students.
-The results will jointly be presented in a telephone conference.
+It is held in English and teaches parts of the syllabus with the support of a case study elaborated with Lecturers from Concordia University, Montreal, or if applicable, Rotterdam School of Management.
+Thus the matter of strategic enterprise networks, a.k.a. smart business networks is also analysed by employing an international perspective.